Length: 8.6 miles

 Pack four liters of water and extra snacks.
 Your body is working on overdrive.

 The weather at the top is no joke.
 Bring a jacket, hat, and gloves at the very least.
 If you cannot fit these items in your travel bag, Tropicana Hostel will rent them to you for a reasonable price.

-Overall, this experience hiking Volcan de Acatenango and Volcan de Fuego was incredible, surreal, emotional, challenging, and one of the most natural wonders I’ve ever done.
-If you are traveling to Central America this hike should be on the top of your list of outdoor activities to do.
+Overall, this experience of hiking Volcan de Acatenango and Volcan de Fuego was incredible, surreal, emotional, challenging, and one of the most natural wonders I’ve ever done.
+If you are traveling to Central America this hike should be at the top of your list of outdoor activities to do.